 Documents Reveal Takedown Of Politicized Social Media Posts

-Newly uncovered documents reveal a covert operation within the in the days leading up to the last presidential election.
+Newly uncovered documents reveal a covert operation within the Department of Homeland Security in the days leading up to the last presidential election.

 Agents reportedly censored the posting of baseless conspiracies and hid their activity from federal document disclose laws.

-“The records discuss ‘takedowns' of posts and the avoidance of creating public records subject to FOIA,” Judicial Watch (JW) reports.
+“The records discuss ‘takedowns’ of social media posts and the avoidance of creating public records subject to FOIA,” Judicial Watch (JW) reports.

 “The records also show that the EIP, which was initially called the Election Misinformation Partnership in the days leading up to the November 3, 2020, election, tasked staffers with monitoring online election content 24 hours a day with a priority being ‘disinfo that is going viral,’” JW reveals.